-(a) Recognizing the role that safe, secure, reliably operated, and well utilized research reactors can play in national, regional, and international nuclear science and technology programmes, including support of R&D in the fields on neutron science, fuel and material testing, and education and training, and

-(b) Commending the Secretariat for the continued support provided for the implementation and promotion of the International Centres based on Research Reactors (ICERR) and acknowledging with appreciation the designation as ICERR of the Korea Atomic Energy Research Institute (KAERI) and of the Institute for Nuclear Research in Pitesti, Romania,
+- (a) Recognizing the role that safe, secure, reliably operated, and well utilized research reactors can play in national, regional, and international nuclear science and technology programmes, including support of R&D in the fields on neutron science, fuel and material testing, and education and training, and - (b) Commending the Secretariat for the continued support provided for the implementation and promotion of the International Centres based on Research Reactors (ICERR),

-1. Requests the Secretariat to continue its efforts, in consultation with interested Member States, to utilize existing research reactors to pursue the Agency's activities in the area of nuclear science and technology, including nuclear power applications, in Member States, with a view to strengthening infrastructures, including safety and security, and fostering science, technology, and engineering, including capacity building;

-2. Encourages the Secretariat to continue to foster regional and international collaboration and networking that expands access to research reactors, such as international user communities;

-3. Encourages the Secretariat to inform Member States considering the development or installation of their first research reactor of the issues related to utilization, cost-effectiveness, environmental protection, safety and security, nuclear liability, proliferation resistance, including the application of comprehensive safeguards, and waste management associated with such reactors, and, on request, to assist Member States in pursuing new reactor projects following the Agency-developed Specific Considerations and Milestones for a Research Reactor Project systematically and on the basis of a robust, utilization-based strategic plan;

-4. Urges the Secretariat to continue to provide guidance on all aspects of the research reactor life cycle, including the development of ageing management programmes at both new and older research reactors, to ensure continuous improvements in safety and reliability, sustainable long-term operation, the sustainability of fuel supply, exploration of efficient and effective disposition options for spent fuel and waste management, and the development of a knowledgeable customer capability in Member States decommissioning research reactors;

-5. Acknowledges the Agency peer review service Integrated Nuclear Infrastructure Review for Research Reactors (INIR-RR), implemented in Nigeria and Viet Nam, and encourages the Agency to continue to provide this service to interested Member States;

-6. Acknowledges the implementation of an Operations and Maintenance Assessment for Research Reactors (OMARR) mission in Bangladesh, and encourages Member States to make further use of this IAEA service;

-7. Acknowledges with appreciation the engagement of the Secretariat in the promotion of ICERR, calls on willing Member States to apply for designation, and encourages already designated facilities and expected unique facilities to cooperate through ICERR-Net or other international networks and research programmes on relevant activities of interest to Member States;

-8. Encourages the Secretariat to further strengthen its efforts to support capacity building based on research reactors, including with the IAEA Internet Reactor Laboratory project which could be expanded in the Asia-Pacific, Europe and Africa regions; and

-9. Calls on the Secretariat to continue to support international programmes working to minimize the civilian use of HEU, for example through the development and qualification of LEU high density fuel for research reactors, where such minimization is technically and economically feasible.
+- 1. Requests the Secretariat to continue its efforts, in consultation with interested Member States, to utilize existing research reactors to pursue the Agency's activities in the area of nuclear science and technology, including nuclear power applications, in Member States, with a view to strengthening infrastructure, including safety and security, and fostering science, technology, engineering and capacity building; - 2.
+Encourages the Secretariat to continue to foster regional and international collaboration and networking that expands access to research reactors, such as international user communities; - 3.
+Encourages the Secretariat to inform Member States considering the development or installation of their first research reactor of the issues related to utilization, cost-effectiveness, environmental protection, safety and security, nuclear liability, proliferation resistance, the application of comprehensive safeguards, and radioactive waste management associated with such reactors, and, on request, to assist Member States that are pursuing new reactor projects following the Agency-developed Specific Considerations and Milestones for a Research Reactor Project, including systematic, comprehensive and appropriately graded infrastructure development; - 4.
+Urges the Secretariat to continue to provide guidance on all aspects of the research reactor life cycle, including the development of ageing management programmes at all research reactors, to ensure continuous improvements in safety and reliability, sustainable long-term operation, the sustainability of fuel supply, exploration of efficient and effective disposition options for spent fuel and radioactive waste management, and the development of a knowledgeable customer capability in Member States decommissioning research reactors; - 5.
+Acknowledges the Agency peer review service Integrated Nuclear Infrastructure Review for Research Reactors (INIR-RR), implemented in Thailand, and encourages the Agency to continue to provide this service to interested Member States; - 6.
+Acknowledges the implementation of an Operations and Maintenance Assessment for Research Reactors (OMARR) mission in Chile, and encourages Member States to make further use of this IAEA service; - 7.
+Requests the Secretariat to foster regional and international efforts in ensuring wide access to existing multi-purpose research reactors to increase research reactor operations and utilization, through regional research reactor coalitions and ICERRs; - 8.
+Acknowledges the formalization of Integrated Research Reactor Utilization Review (IRRUR) missions as an IAEA review service aiming at supporting interested Member States to improve the utilization of their research reactors, and requests the Secretariat to provide assistance in facilitating safe, effective and sustainable operation of these facilities; - 9.
+Acknowledges with appreciation the engagement of the Secretariat in the promotion of ICERR, calls on willing Member States to apply for designation, and encourages already designated facilities and expected unique facilities to cooperate through ICERR-Net or other international networks and research programmes on relevant activities of interest to Member States; - 10.
+Acknowledges the expansion of the IAEA Internet Reactor Laboratory project in Asia-Pacific, Europe and Africa regions, and encourages the Secretariat to further strengthen its efforts to support capacity building based on research reactors; and - 11.
+Calls on the Secretariat to continue to support international programmes working to minimize the civilian use of HEU, for example through the development and qualification of LEU high density fuel for research reactors, where such minimization is technically and economically feasible.